-- the Ombudsman to proceed with the review, or - to withdraw their review application finalising the matter.
+- the Ombudsman to proceed with the review, or - to withdraw their review application-finalising the matter.

-If they choose not to withdraw, the case officer will then either make a recommendation that informal resolution activities cease and the:
+If they choose not to withdraw, the case officer will then recommend that informal resolution activities cease and that either:

-- review not proceed and be finalised by the delegate (Executive Level 2 (EL2) or above) on the basis that there is no reasonable prospect that the original decision would be varied or set aside - see section 4.11.5 Decision not to review. - Ombudsman proceed to make a formal decision on the application see section 4.11 Ombudsman decision.
+- the review not proceed and be finalised by the delegate (Executive Level 2 (EL2) or above) on the basis there is no reasonable prospect that the original decision would be varied or set aside - see section 4.11.5 Decision not to review, or - the Ombudsman proceed to make a formal decision on the application-see section 4.11 Ombudsman decision.

-- If the delegate (EL2 or above) does not agree that there is no reasonable prospect that the original decision would be varied or set aside, the Ombudsman or delegate (Senior Assistant Ombudsman (SAO) or above) will proceed to make a formal decision on the application. - Even where there is no reasonable prospects of success, the Ombudsman may still also proceed to make a formal decision, where it is considered that a decision would provide useful guidance regarding the application of the FOI Act.
+- Unless the delegate (EL2 or above) considers there is no reasonable prospect that the original decision would be varied or set aside, the Ombudsman or delegate (Senior Assistant Ombudsman (SAO) or above) will proceed to make a formal decision on the application. - Even where there is no reasonable prospects of success, the Ombudsman may still also proceed to make a formal decision, where it is considered that a decision would provide useful guidance regarding the application of the FOI Act.